 Accordingly, one of his most recent quotes was that the attempt to try to power the UK economy with weather dependent Renewable Energy was as he said “an appalling delusion”.

-And as he has said it only takes some trivial “back of the envelope” calculations to prove that it is so.
-This and my other notes do some of those trivial “back of the envelope” calculations disproove points of Green dogma.
+And as he had always said it only takes some trivial “back of the envelope” calculations to prove that it is so.
+This and other posts on this blog do some of those trivial “back of the envelope” calculations, they comprehensively disprove the points of Green dogma.

-However there is one point where I would entirely disagree with Professor Mackay i.e. that Carbon Capture and Storage, CCS, is an essential technology to be developed in order to avoid CO2 emissions.
+However there is one point where Professor Mackay is probably in error the support for Carbon Capture and Storage, CCS, being an essential technology to be developed to avoid CO2 emissions.

-I would rather characterise CCS as “an expensive way of throwing away comparatively small quantities of useful plant food”.
+CCS should rather be characterised as “an expensive and energy intensive way of throwing away comparatively small quantities of useful plant food”.

 - the Greenhouse effect is essential to all life on earth, without that warming effect of ~+33°C the planet would be a very cold and uninhabitable place indeed.